Santwalker/Smart-Yugam/PLATFORM_DESCRIPTION.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

 This project is open source and available under the MIT License.

-## Support

-For support and questions:
-- Create an issue on GitHub
-- Check the documentation
-- Review the code comments

 ---

-**Smart Yugam Academy** - Empowering learners with modern technology and beautiful design!
+**Smart Yugam Academy** - Empowering learners with modern technology and beautiful design! 🎓✨